saltyandsmiling/hilton-assessment/README.md

+Hi Hilton UI Team,

 Thank you for your time and your interest.
 Below you'll find some instructions for getting things working.

  Acknowledgments:

  Accessibility is admittedly not my strong point especially in SPA's.
-This can be learned though and I'll happily dive in.
+I will happily build my expertise around this area and am hoping that some internal tools would be available to help in the development process.

 Assessment 1: